 - SDF is not a cure for dental decay, it is a treatment option

 When your pediatric dentist detects a cavity during their examination they will recommend a means to restore the tooth in both form and function.
 Depending on the size of the cavity the area may be numbed to ensure your child is comfortable throughout the procedure.
 Often a “raincoat” or non-latex rubber dam is placed to protect your child from any debris during the cavity removal.
 Once the cavity is removed the tooth will be restored.

 Depending on the size of your child’s cavity your pediatric dentist may recommend a crown, or “cap”, to protect their teeth.
 Baby teeth are small and often a cavity is large enough that the remaining tooth structure is insufficient to hold a filling.
-These caps are silver; however, white crowns are available to meet more esthetic needs.
+These caps are silver; however, white crowns are available to meet more aesthetic needs.

-Baby teeth are small but the nerve and blood vessels, ‘dental pulp’, inside of them are much larger in proportion than in adult teeth.
+Baby teeth are small but the nerve and blood vessels, or ‘dental pulp’, inside them are much larger in proportion than in adult teeth.
 Often cavities in baby teeth progress quickly towards the pulp and cause pulpal inflammation in the area.
 Sometimes this can cause some discomfort on that tooth, other times your child will have no symptoms.

-The purpose of pulpal therapy is to remove the affected pulpal tissue place an inert material inside the tooth that allows the tooth to remain in the mouth until it is naturally lost.
-These procedures are often called “baby root canal”, “indirect pulp cap”, “pulpotomy”, or “pulpectomy”.
+The purpose of pulpal therapy is to remove the affected pulpal tissue and place an inert material inside the tooth that allows the tooth to remain in the mouth until it is naturally lost.
+These procedures are often called a “baby root canal”, “indirect pulp cap”, “pulpotomy”, or “pulpectomy”.